thu-pacman/GraphPi/README.md

 // 3 -- 2
 ```

-Since the rectangle was used frequently, we provide an easier way for you to load the rectangle.
+Since the rectangle pattern is used frequently, we provide an easier way for you to load the rectangle.

 ```
 Pattern p(PatternType::Rectangle);